verbose/verb/README.md

 > Verb makes it easy to build project documentation using simple markdown templates, with zero configuration required.

-First, get [verb-cli](https://github.com/assemble/verb-cli), the command line tool for [Verb](https://github.com/assemble/verb), and if you use Grunt also get [grunt-verb](https://github.com/jonschlinkert/grunt-verb).
+* Get [verb-cli](https://github.com/assemble/verb-cli) to use Verb globally from the command line
+* Get [generator-verb](https://github.com/assemble/generator-verb) to add documentation templates, or initialize docs for new projects

 ## Meet Verb
 Verb's CLI makes kickstarting new documentation a breeze.
 Here is how Verb can keep your documentation up-to-date using variables from your [project's package.json](#TODO: add link to 'data'):